 CodeTwo Signatures Add-in for Outlook - manual installation

-If your organization uses CodeTwo Email Signatures for Office 365 and has configured the software to add email signatures to your Outlook, you only need to install an Outlook add-in (CodeTwo Signatures Add-in for Outlook) and the software will do the rest for you.
-Follow the instructions below to get automatic signatures in Outlook on your Windows-based computer (a new add-in that works with OWA and Outlook desktop, with future Mac support, is now in beta testing).
+If your organization uses CodeTwo Email Signatures for Office 365 and has configured the software to add email signatures to your Outlook, you only need to install the CodeTwo Signatures Add-in for Outlook and the software will do the rest for you.
+Follow the instructions below to get automatic signatures in Outlook on your Windows-based computer (a new add-in that works with OWA and Outlook desktop, with future Mac support, is now available).

 Before you install & hints for administrators